 Instructions

 - In a large deep sauté pan or cast iron skillet, melt butter over medium heat.
 2. Add diced onion and cook, stirring occasionally, until translucent, 5 minutes.
 3. Add ground beef and cook, breaking up as you go until browned, 4-5 minutes.
-4. Add tomato paste and garlic, stir well into meat mixture, and cook, stirring occasionally for 2-3 minutes until slightly deepened in color.
-5. Add smoked paprika, salt, sugar, pepper, and flour, and stir until well combined.
+4. Add tomato paste and garlic, stir well into meat mixture, and cook, stirring occasionally for 2-3 minutes until tomato paste is slightly deepened in color.
+5. Add smoked paprika, salt, sugar (if using), pepper, and flour, and stir until well combined.
 Cook 1 minute.
-6. Slowly whisk in beef broth, then add milk, dijon, worcestershire sauce, and cream of mushroom soup and stir well until homogenous.
+6. Slowly whisk in beef broth, then add milk, dijon, Worcestershire sauce, and cream of mushroom soup and stir well until homogenous.
 7. Add noodles, stir to combine, and bring to a boil over high heat.
-8. Once boiling - reduce heat to medium-low and simmer until pasta is cooked through, stirring occasionally so it doesn’t stick for 10-12 minutes.
+8. Once boiling - reduce heat to medium-low and simmer until pasta is cooked through, stirring occasionally to avoid sticking and splitting, 10-12 minutes, until noodles are just tender and the sauce lightly coats the back of a spoon.
 9. Remove from heat and stir in the sour cream.
 10. Serve hot with fresh chopped parsley, if desired.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.